Michigan Workers’ Comp Medical Care: What You Need To Know

 If you are being told that you must use your own insurance for your at-work injury, it’s important that you contact a Michigan lawyer to discuss your rights.
 Call us at (855) 221-2667.

-Can I choose my own doctor?
+When can I choose my own doctor?

-Under the Michigan law, employers are given sole authority to select the provider for treatment during the first 10 days after your injury.
+Under Michigan workers’ comp law, employers are given sole authority to select the provider for medical treatment during the first 28 days after your injury.
+After 28 days from the commencement of treatment, you have the right to choose your own doctor.

 Your employer can recommend a doctor, but you have the right to choose for yourself.
 Be careful treating with doctors recommended by your employer or the insurance company because of a potential conflict of interest.
 You want a doctor who has your best interest in mind.